EnricoMassone/Pokedex/README.md

 In a real production environment it is better to store logs in a centralized log store, which is easily queryable.
 Common services used to do that are SQL Server, MongoDB or Elasticsearch.

-A further step to improve the observability of the system is using a dedicated APM (Application Performance Monitoring) service, to monitor the Web API service.
-Common services used to do that are Azure Application Insights and Datadog, among the others.
+A further step to improve the observability of the system is using a dedicated APM ([Application Performance Management](https://en.wikipedia.org/wiki/Application_performance_management)) service, to monitor the Web API service.
+Common services used to do that are [Azure Application Insights](https://azure.microsoft.com/en-us/products/monitor/?ef_id=_k_Cj0KCQiAuou6BhDhARIsAIfgrn4y9Nfx1Mt5CM7GYudFfqzpIqv1S9q5jHPniMkJ4gSN5-HYWj0jjdUaAueBEALw_wcB_k_&OCID=AIDcmmy6frl1tq_SEM__k_Cj0KCQiAuou6BhDhARIsAIfgrn4y9Nfx1Mt5CM7GYudFfqzpIqv1S9q5jHPniMkJ4gSN5-HYWj0jjdUaAueBEALw_wcB_k_&gad_source=1&gclid=Cj0KCQiAuou6BhDhARIsAIfgrn4y9Nfx1Mt5CM7GYudFfqzpIqv1S9q5jHPniMkJ4gSN5-HYWj0jjdUaAueBEALw_wcB) and [Datadog](https://www.datadoghq.com/), among the others.
 APM services can act as centralized log stores, but they offer many other capabilities:
  - a lot of useful metrics are collected (e.g.: CPU usage, memory usage, response time of incoming HTTP requests)
  - dashboards to visualize the collected metrics can be defined and modified over time
  - alerts can be set up, based on collected metrics and application performances